HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Erythroderma is a descriptive term for a universal redness (dermatitis) of the skin (affecting > 90% of the skin organ), as a common terminal pathway of various diseases.
-Usually accompanied by marked scaling, intense pruritus (> 90% of patients), rarely weeping.
-Erythroderma is a severe inflammation of the skin with serious effects on the whole organism.
+Pathogenetically, erythroderma is based on a severe inflammation of the skin with serious effects on the whole organism.
 An inference to an underlying disease cannot be derived from the erythrodermic condition per se.
+The etiological diagnosis can only be made after appropriate investigations.

-Patients with neonatal erythroderma should be regarded as special clinical cases as this condition is potentially life-threatening in newborns and young infants due to heat loss, transepidermal water loss, danger of transcutaneous infection.
+Patients with neonatal erythroderma should be considered as special clinical cases, as this condition is potentially life-threatening in neonates and young infants due to heat loss, transepidermal water loss, risk of transcutaneous infection.

 You might also be interested in